-Wahab (Suruhanjaya Pilihan Raya, 2009).
+A total of 15 candidates contested in N.25 Bukit Selambau's by-election and this included women.
+From the 15 candidates, 13 were independent candidates (Suruhanjaya Pilihan Raya, 2009).
 A total of 874 security officers were reported to be placed in various places on the day of the naming of the candidates of Dewan Undangan Negeri (DUN) Bukit Selambau at Sekolah Menengah Teknik Satu, Sungai Petani.
-Based on the observation that was done at the naming of candidates center, it was estimated that there were 12,000 supporters of the People's Coalition party that were made of supporters from PAS, KEADILAN and DAP that were vehemently supporting their candidate S. Manikumar, and this overcame Barisan Nasional's (BN) supporters that were made of around 5000 people.
+Based on the observation that was done at the naming of candidates center, it was estimated that the were 12,000 supporters of the PR that were made of supporters from PAS, KEADILAN and DAP that were vehemently supporting their candidate S. Manikumar, and this overcame Barisan Nasional's (BN) supporters that were made of around 5000 people.
 This scenario had indirectly shown that the results of the by-election later on may not change at all, in which it may be in the PR's favor as it was in the previous PRU12.
 Judging from the situation here at Bukit Selambau, the people were still in the political tsunami even though one year had passed.
-This phenomenon lead to researchers tries to identify the voting trends of Bukit Selambau by- election and to determine the most trends influencing the voting pattern in this by-election.